digitorus/pdfsigner/docs/configuration.md

 `libPath` - path to library
 `pass` - password

-signature settings are provided inside `signature` section `approval` - defines if the signature is approval or not, allowed values `true` and `false` `certType` - defines cert type???
+signature settings are provided inside `signData.signature` section `certType` - defines certificate type.
+Allowed values are:
+  - `1` - Approval signature
+  - `2` - Certification signature.
+Certification signature required to provide the `docmdp` setting as well.
+  - `3` - UsageRightsSignature.
+`docmdp` - defines the certification signature type.
+Allowd values are:
+  - `1` - Do not allow any changes
+  - `2` - Allow filling in existing form fields and signatures
+  - `3` - Allow filling in existing form fields and signatures and annotation creation, deletion, and modification.

-signature information settings are provided inside `signature.info` section `name` - name of the person creating signature `location` - location of the person creating signature `reason` - reason why the signature is created
+signature information settings are provided inside `signData.signature.info` section `name` - name of the person creating signature `location` - location of the person creating signature `reason` - reason why the signature is created